Going to à l'île Maurice: Formalities and administrative steps

 Taxes.
 A 15% government tax is added to hotel and restaurant bills.
 Since 2016, it is normally included in the initial price of services and not added separately and after the fact.
 As this is not systematic in restaurants, remember to check at the bottom of the menu.

-A valid passport and a return ticket are required to enter Mauritius.
-Citizens of European Union countries do not need a visa for a stay not exceeding 3 months.
-At the airport, you will be asked to fill out a form stipulating your place of stay (name of the hotel or villa).
+To enter Mauritius, you need a valid passport and a return ticket.
+Citizens of European Union countries do not need a visa for stays of up to 3 months.
+At the airport, you will be asked to fill in a form specifying your place of stay (name of hotel or villa).

-There is no specific risk of disease in Mauritius, an easy destination where hygiene standards are generally satisfactory.
-Pharmacies are well-stocked and the island has private clinics capable of providing first aid and various treatments.
+There is no specific risk of illness in Mauritius, an easy destination where hygiene standards are generally satisfactory.
+Pharmacies are well-stocked, and the island has a number of private clinics able to provide first-aid and various treatments.
 No vaccinations are required to visit the island.
-Mosquitoes do not carry malaria and the wildlife is harmless.
-The water is drinkable in the hotels in principle, you can brush your teeth without any problem, but it is not recommended to drink it (Mauritius remains an African country and the water can contain certain bacteria to which our European immune systems are not accustomed).
+Mosquitoes do not carry malaria and wildlife is harmless.
+The water in hotels is drinkable in principle, and you can brush your teeth without any problem, but it is not advisable to drink it (Mauritius is still an African country, and the water may contain certain bacteria to which our European immune systems are not accustomed).

 Medical tourism.
-Interesting information to know before leaving, we have been witnessing for a few years the development, often through French or Belgian doctors, of a certain form of medical tourism - a way to combine a stay in the sun with care that you don't have the time or the desire to receive in Europe.
-Some local clinics are organized for this purpose and the savings often made can cover part or all of the trip.
-This is valid for a multitude of general treatments and especially for cosmetic surgery and so-called "comfort" treatments not covered by social security.
-For equivalent services, the costs of surgery are less expensive in Mauritius than in Europe.
-This is the case, for example, for certain dental treatments (notably procedures that are not or are poorly reimbursed such as teeth whitening, implants, etc.) or cosmetic treatments such as baldness treatment, wrinkle filling, peeling, liposuction, etc. Among the European standard clinics that offer these services, we recommend the Centre esthétique de l'océan Indien (www.esthetique.mu) and Dentcare (www.dentcaremauritius.com).
+Interesting information to know before you leave: over the last few years, a certain form of medical tourism has been developing, often through French or Belgian doctors - a way of combining a stay in the sun with care that you don't have the time or inclination to receive in Europe.
+Some local clinics are organized for this purpose, and the savings can often cover part or all of the trip.
+This applies to a wide range of general treatments, and especially to cosmetic surgery and "comfort" treatments not covered by social security.
+For equivalent services, surgery costs are lower in Mauritius than in Europe.
+This is the case, for example, with certain dental treatments (including procedures that are not or are poorly reimbursed, such as teeth whitening, implants, etc.) or aesthetic treatments such as baldness treatment, wrinkle filling, peeling, liposuction, etc. Among the international-standard clinics offering these services, we recommend C-Care (several clinics in Mauritius, including C-Care Darné and C-Care Wellkin - www.c-care.com), Dentcare (part of the c-care group - www.dentcaremauritius.com) and the Centre esthétique de l'océan Indien (www.esthetique.mu)

 On the whole, and provided that basic security standards are respected, Mauritius is a rather safe and quiet destination, even if there has been an increase in thefts in recent years.
 Thefts mainly take place in private homes and, when they affect tourists, in bungalows and rental villas, very rarely in hotels where guards are on duty...
 The more touristy the cities, the higher the risks incurred.
 Thus, Grand Bay and its surroundings seem to be the most concerned by the problems of racketeering, prostitution, drugs and theft.
 Be extra vigilant in these places, especially at night, because during the day the problems are minor.
 As everywhere else in the world, avoid tempting thieves by leaving valuable objects lying around.